 You can check out the coding projects I’m developing and maintaining by looking at my github account.
-These projects are all in functional languages, with my recent work on Adaptive Fuzz in OCaml and the rest in Haskell.
+These projects are all in functional languages, with my work on Adaptive Fuzz in OCaml and the rest in Haskell.

 Row-types is a library for extensible records and variants written in Haskell.
 Check out the website for examples, as well as some posts about cool things you can do with row-types.